 It is recommended that office bearers are agreed outwith the Annual General Meeting (AGM).
-If office
+If office bearers are to be chosen by the Parent Council members, you may wish to ask the headteacher, or an independent person, to chair that part of the meeting to ensure the process is fair.

 In the event that the child of a parent who chairs the meetings leaves the school, consideration should be given to possible interim procedures.
-For example, a vice-chair could act as chair for the time being, provided they are still a member of the parent forum.
+For example, a vice-chair could act as chair for the time being. provided they are still a member of the parent forum.
 Alternatively the role of Chair could be shared among parent members of the Parent Council until the Annual General Meeting.